fbpx

 When Ken Dewe was visiting his wife Jean in her nursing home, he witnessed firsthand how rarely some people received visitors of their own.

-CVS Volunteer Ken Dewe (left) with daughter Janice Franks
+ACVVS Volunteer Ken Dewe (left) with daughter Janice Franks

-CVS Volunteer Ken Dewe (left) with daughter Janice Franks
+ACVVS Volunteer Ken Dewe (left) with daughter Janice Franks

 Being so close with his own family, Ken felt for the people who had nobody.